Anurag29121995/nowrong/README.md

-# IntiChat Homepage
+# NoWrong

-A romantic, mobile-first landing page for an intimate chat application.
+A romantic, mobile-first landing page for an intimate chat application where there's no wrong in being yourself.

 ## Features
 - 🎨 Dark romantic theme (black & rose)